1996 Russian presidential election

-Presidential elections were held in Russia on 16 June 1996, with a second round being held on 3 July.
-It resulted in a victory for the incumbent President of Russia Boris Yeltsin, who ran as an independent politician.
-Yeltsin defeated Communist challenger Gennady Zyuganov in the run-off, receiving 54.4% of the vote.
-Yeltsin's second inauguration ceremony took place on 9 August.
+Presidential elections were held in Russia on 16 June 1996, with a second round being held on 3 July 1996.
+It resulted in a victory for the incumbent Russian president Boris Yeltsin, who ran as an independent politician.
+Yeltsin defeated the Communist Party of the Russian Federation challenger Gennady Zyuganov in the second round, receiving 54.4% of the vote.
+Yeltsin's second inauguration ceremony took place on 9 August 1996.

-Yeltsin would not complete the second term for which he was elected, as he resigned on 31 December 1999, eight months before the scheduled end of his term on 9 August 2000.
+Yeltsin would not complete the second term for which he was elected, as he resigned on 31 December 1999, eight months before the scheduled end of his term on 9 August 2000; he was succeeded by his chosen successor, Vladimir Putin, whom he had appointed prime minister of Russia a few months earlier.
 This was the first presidential election to take place in post-Soviet Russia.
-This has also been so far the only Russian presidential election in which no candidate was able to win on the first round, and as such a run-off was necessary.
+As of 2024, this has also been the only Russian presidential election in which no candidate was able to win on the first round, and as such a runoff election was necessary.

+Although most contemporaneous reports certified the 1996 election result, the election has been associated with various counts of pro-Yeltsin media bias and foreign influence, as well as allegations of electoral fraud or that it was an unfair election.
+Critics also argued that Yeltsin had engaged in vote buying by utilizing state finances to fund social programs, to which he responded he was merely doing his duties as president.
+Others argued that the allegations were exaggerated, and that the then United States government in fact refrained from covert operations and did not grant all of Yeltsin's requests.